berops/claudie/docs/claudie-workflow/claudie-workflow.md

 - Receives `config` from Builder for `SetUpStorage()`
 - Applies longhorn deployment
 - Receives `config` from Builder for `StoreKubeconfig()`
-- Create a kubernetes secret which holds kubeconfig of the Claudie created cluster
+- Creates a kubernetes secret which holds kubeconfig of the Claudie-created cluster
-- On infra deletion, deletes the secret which holds kubeconfig of deleted cluster
+- On infra deletion, deletes the secret kubeconfig secret of the cluster being deleted

 ## Frontend
-Frontend is a layer between user and the Claudie.
+Frontend is a layer between the user and Claudie.
-The new manifests are added as a secret into the kubernetes cluster where, `k8s-sidecar` will save them into the Frontends file system and notify the frontend service via HTTP request that new manifests are available.
+New manifests are added as a secret into the kubernetes cluster where `k8s-sidecar` saves them into Frontend's file system and notifies the Frontend service via a HTTP request that the new manifests are now available.

 ### API
 ```
-This service is gRPC client, thus it does not provide any API
+This service is a gRPC client, thus it does not provide any API
 ```

 ### Flow
-- User applies new secret holding a manifest
+- User applies a new secret holding a manifest
-- `k8s-sidecar` will detect it and save it to the Frontend's file system
+- `k8s-sidecar` detects it and saves it to Frontend's file system
-- `k8s-sidecar` notifies frontend via HTTP request that changes have been made
+- `k8s-sidecar` notifies Frontend via a HTTP request that changes have been made
-- Frontend detects new manifest and saves it to the database
+- Frontend detects the new manifest and saves it to the database
-- On deletion of user created secret, Frontend initiates deletion process of the manifest
+- On deletion of user created secrets, Frontend initiates a deletion process of the manifest